shahmostakim/electroverse-frontend/README.md

  - admin dashboard
  - product search and pagination and more

- The backend API of this project is being developed with Django REST framework implementing JWT based authentication.
+ The backend API of this project is developed with Django REST framework implementing JWT based authentication.

- The application is under development and full version will be deployed online for live demonstration upon completion of all features.
+ The application is under continuous development